-How to Make Homemade Pedialyte and Electrolytes for Cats: A Step-by-Step Guide
+How to Make Homemade Pedialyte & Electrolytes for Cats: Vet-Reviewed Step-by-Step Guide

 Updated on

-Like any living critter, our cats need adequate water in their bodies for all their life functions.
-But due to their evolution in dry climates, cats have behavioral evolved to get most of their water requirements from the flesh of their prey.
-This means they tend not to drink as much water as they need in their domesticated lives.
-Combined with a commonly dry kibble diet, this can lead to a risk of becoming dehydrated.
+Like any living creature, cats need adequate water for all their life functions.
+However, due to their evolution in dry climates, cats have evolved to get most of their water requirements from the flesh of their prey.
+Therefore, some don’t drink as much water as they need in their domesticated lives.
+Combined with a dry kibble diet, this can lead to a risk of becoming dehydrated.

 Before You Start: When You Need to See a Vet